-S&P 500 subdued on risks linked to reopening of economy
+S&P 500 edges lower on risks linked to economy reopening

 Wall Street’s fear gauge slipped for the fourth day running, hitting a ten-week low, even as data showed U.S. consumer prices in April dropped by the most since the Great Recession.

-Among other stocks, Simon Property Group Inc jumped 4.3% as the biggest U.S. mall operator said it would have about half of its more than 200 retail properties in the country open within the next week.
+Among other stocks, online food delivery company GrubHub Inc surged 34% after a person familiar with the matter said Uber Technologies Inc was in advanced talks to buy the company in an all-stock deal.

-Smaller rival Macerich Co climbed 4.3% as it expected to open a vast majority of its properties by mid-June.
+Tesla Inc rose 3.3% as President Donald Trump urged the electric carmaker be allowed to reopen its vehicle assembly plant in California.

-Declining issues outnumbered advancers for a 1.18-to-1 ratio on the NYSE and a 1.07-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.22-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners for a 1.04-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and two new lows, while the Nasdaq recorded 71 new highs and 18 new lows.
+The S&P index recorded eight new 52-week highs and two new lows, while the Nasdaq recorded 80 new highs and 18 new lows.

 Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Shounak Dasgupta